 I have also attached list of due dates.
 On those dates I will check your child's work on only the assignments listed for that particular date.
 Each due date will count as a grade, and then will be averaged to count as a quiz grade.
-The final completed project will count as two test grades in Science, so be sure all the needed components are there.
 Please make sure that your little scientist is turning in their information by the required due dates listed below!
 Please allow your child to assume as much responsibility as possible for the project.
 They will need your assistance, but I do not want you to do it for them.
 For example, when your child writes the report to accompany the project, you should proofread the written report, make suggestions, and offer assistance in typing the report.